Manipulating and analyzing data with tidyverse

 plots or aquaria.
 Moving back and forth between these formats is

-gives you tools for this and more
+nontrivial, and tidyr gives you tools for this and more

 sophisticated data manipulation.

-To learn more about dplyr
+To learn more about dplyr and tidyr after

 the workshop, you may want to check out this handy

-data transformation with dplyr
+data transformation with dplyr cheatsheet and this one

-about tidyr
+about tidyr.

-We’ll read in our data using the read_csv()
+We’ll read in our data using the read_csv() function,

-from the tidyverse package readr
+from the tidyverse package readr, instead of

-<- read_csv("/home/rstudio/shared/portal_data_joined.csv")
+surveys <- read_csv("/home/rstudio/shared/portal_data_joined.csv")

 #> Rows: 34786 Columns: 13